Types of Meditation Events

 Sunday Open Meditation & Dharma

-Join us for Sunday morning meditation.
+Join us every 2nd & 4th Sunday morning, 10:00 am – 11:30 am.
 A time for meditation and reflection– and to meet other members of our community.
 Sunday morning meditation is a good time for new people to enter the Pine Street Sangha and for the rest of us to have another time in the week to meditate together.
 (Check the Events calendar for occasional cancellations.)

-Nelly is available for individual sessions with students.
+Teachers are available for individual sessions with students.
 This is an option for local students, as well as for those who live at a further distance.
-Students can send Nelly their meditation journals and then talk with her in person, over the phone, or on video-conferencing.
+Students can send their teachers their meditation journals and then talk in person, over the phone, or on video-conferencing.

 Ethics Workshops for Mental Health Professionals